elviskim18/e-Health/README.md

 ## PROJECT DESCRIPTION
-- E-AFYA: is a web application that provides a hospital with tools to manage patients records easily.
-I helps doctors check their patient records and also appointments they currently have
+- E-AFYA is a web application that provides a hospital with tools to manage patients records easily.
+It helps doctors check their patient records and also appointments they currently have

 ## Screenshots